IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    to PCE5 acting as parent PCE to compute a path from source S, within domain 1, to destination D, within domain 3.
 PCE5 will contact child PCEs of domain 1, 2 and 3 to obtain local part of the end-to-end path through the PCEP protocol.
-Once received the PCE Response message, it merges the answers to compute the end-to-end path and send it back to the client.
+Once received the PCRep message, it merges the answers to compute the end-to-end path and send it back to the client.